CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

 1. Add the following line of code to create a variable named ``collectionLink`` that is a reference (self-link) to an existing collection:

     ```csharp
-    Uri collectionSelfLink = UriFactory.CreateDocumentCollectionUri("EntertainmentDatabase", "CustomCollection");
+    Uri collectionLink = UriFactory.CreateDocumentCollectionUri(_databaseId, _collectionId);
     ```

-1. Add the following line of code to create a query that is filtered to a single partition key:
+1. Add the following block of code to create a query that is filtered to a single partition key:

     ```csharp
+    IEnumerable<Student> query = client
-    IQueryable<GeneralInteraction> query = client.CreateDocumentQuery<GeneralInteraction>(collectionSelfLink, new FeedOptions { PartitionKey = new PartitionKey("ViewMap")) });
+        .CreateDocumentQuery<Student>(collectionLink, new FeedOptions { PartitionKey = new PartitionKey(2016) })
+        .Where(student => student.projectedGraduationYear == 2020);
     ```

     > First we will restrict our query to a single partition key using the ``PartitionKey`` property of the ``FeedOptions`` class.
-One of our partition key values for the ``\type`` path is ``ViewMap``.
+One of our partition key values for the ``/enrollmentYear`` path is ``2016``.
 We will filter our query to only return documents that uses this partition key.
 Remember, partition key paths are case sensitive.
-Since our property is named ``type``, it will match on the partition key path of ``\type``.
+Since our property is named ``enrollmentYear``, it will match on the partition key path of ``/enrollmentYear``.

-1. Add the following line of code to print out the results of your query:
+1. Add the following block of code to print out the results of your query:

     ```csharp
-    foreach(GeneralInteraction interaction in query)
+    foreach(Student student in query)
     {
-        Console.Out.WriteLine($"[{interaction.type}]\t{interaction.id}");
+        Console.Out.WriteLine($"Enrolled: {student.enrollmentYear}\tGraduation: {student.projectedGraduationYear}\t{student.studentAlias}");
     }
     ```

-    > We are using the C# string formatting features to print out two properties of our interactions.
+    > We are using the C# string formatting features to print out two properties of our student instances.

 1. Save all of your open editor tabs.